sestaton/Pairfq/README.md

     perldoc pairfq

-The documentation can also be accessed by specifying the manual option (i.e., `pairfq -m` or `pairfq --man`).
+The documentation can also be accessed by specifying the manual option with `pairfq -m` or `pairfq --man`.
 The `pairfq` program will also print a diagnostic help message when executed with no arguments.

 **ISSUES**